I’m asked many times, how do players handicap themselves and make a profit

 Keep accurate records of which kinds of races you do best at, such as stakes, claimers, maidens, routes, sprints, turf, artificial, dirt, etc. As well as at which tracks you do best.
 I suggest the major tracks if you are a beginner.
 What kind of wagers are making you money and what kind are losing you money; win, place, exacta, trifecta, daily double, show parlays, etc. I suggest win or place bets only.
 All of this will help you understand where your “illusions” are about your handicapping and betting – and where the profits actually are.
 Again I often use the panning-for-gold metaphor.
 Where are the nuggets – where are the flakes even, but crucial to your betting success is distinguishing . . . where is the “fool’s gold?”
 Once again, I suggest that you follow my daily picks until you feel comfortable in making a pick – just click here!

 Continually seek to optimize everything about your own game, and your unique approach to both handicapping and betting.
-Just remember, sped, speed and speed!
+Just remember, speed, speed and speed!

 With other sports, many bettors will rely on the eye test when making wagers.
 These bettors argue they have seen teams play many times, and can, therefore, predict the outcomes of their next games.